-[Principle 4-6 Business Execution and Oversight of the Management] In order to ensure effective, independent and objective oversight of the management by the board, companies should consider utilizing directors who are neither involved in business execution nor have close ties with the management.
+[Principle 4-6 Business Execution and Oversight of the Management]

+In order to ensure effective, independent and objective oversight of the management by the board, companies should consider utilizing directors who are neither involved in business execution nor have close ties with the management.

-UBE ensures an effective, independent, and objective oversight framework by electing independent outside directors for five of its ten director posts, having a director (internal) who is not an executive officer chairing the Board of Directors, and having independent outside directors (excluding those who are Audit and Supervisory Committee members) accounting for more than half of the members of the Nominating Committee and Remuneration Committee, advisory bodies of the board, as well as chairing the Committees.
+UBE ensures an effective, independent, and objective oversight framework by electing independent outside directors for four of its nine director posts, having a director (internal) who is not an executive officer chairing the Board of Directors, and having independent outside directors accounting for more than half of the members of the Nominating Committee and Remuneration Committee, advisory bodies of the board, as well as chairing the Committees.